nginxinc/kubernetes-ingress/docs/content/tutorials/security-monitoring.md

             host: "<FQDN or IP address of NGINX Instance Manager>"
     ```

-2. Follow the [Installation with Helm]({{< relref "/installation/installing-nic/installation-with-helm.md" >}}) instructions to deploy the NGINX Ingress Controller with custom resources enabled, and optionally set other `nginxAgent.*` values if required.
+2. Follow the [Installation with Helm]({{< relref "/installation/installing-nic/installation-with-helm.md" >}}) instructions to deploy NGINX Ingress Controller with custom resources enabled, and optionally set other `nginxAgent.*` values if required.

 {{%/tab%}}